department-of-veterans-affairs/va.gov-team/products/header-footer/federal-standardized-header-footer/research/phase2-AT/research-plan.md

 - Participant(s) for pilot test: TBD
 - Accessibility specialist: TBD
 - **Note-takers: Perigean (in github)**
 - Observers: Will need to sign up so we can limit the number of observers per session, and Cindy will add them to the invites that she receives from Perigean.
-(Will invite to sign up: Amanda Klausmeier, Dave Conlon, OFCIO, USWDS.)
+(Will invite to sign up: Amanda Klausmeier, Dave Conlon, Laura Flannery, OFCIO, USWDS.)

 ## Approvals
 - Dave Conlon (PO) on Nov 7, 2023